project-chip/zap/docs/api.md

 ### DB API: feature related queries~evaluateConformanceExpression(expression, elementMap) ⇒
 Evaluate the value of a boolean conformance expression that includes terms and operators.
-A term can be an attribute, command, feature, or conformance abbreviation.
+A term can be an attribute, command, event, feature, or conformance abbreviation.
 Operators include AND (&), OR (|), and NOT (!).
 The '[]' indicates optional conformance if the expression inside true.
 Expression containing comma means otherwise conformance.
 See spec for details.